davidmorford/BuildKit/Readme.md

 The default assumption is that of always using the latest released iOS SDK with the minimum deployment version target set, weak linking frameworks and using proper symbol and class checking techniques in applications and libraries.

+## Known Issues

+  * New iOS SDK releases require the SDKROOT value be changed manually for each Xcode project at the **project** level.
+This will get Simulator and Device SDKs to show up in the Overview drop down (and others) in the Xcode toolbar.
+Xcode began ignoring the value set for SDKROOT at the project level with the release of iOS 4.0 SDK, thus requiring this tedious task be done for every Xcode project for each final SDK release with a new iOS version number instead of changing a few characters or the imported Platform-n.n.xcconfig file in Configurations/Platform.xcconfig.
+Radar issue number : [rdar://8192536](http://openradar.appspot.com/8192536)

 ## Xcode Configuration Files (.xcconfig)

 Configuration files are a big topic [Add more here]